YulCmr/G733_windows_app/README.md

 #### Why ???

 Upgrading from a G430 soundcard (which served me well during ...
 6++ years !) to a G733 (finally a "big" battery life and light WIRELESS headset) I've been disappointed seeing that Logitech doesn't offer Dolby anymore (Only the DTS X 2.0, which is crap)
-I've looked at ways to get Dolby back, and Dolby Access on W10 seems to bring the same functionalities, and even more !
+I've looked at ways to get Dolby back, Dolby Access on W10 seems to bring the same functionalities, and even more !

-Well if you already did this, you know that something weird is going on between Dolby and Logitech drivers...
+Well if you already tried this, you know that something weird is going on between Dolby Atmos and Logitech drivers...
 I don't know what happened between them, I don't even want to know but the result is ... you get NO SOUND once Dolby is enabled.
 If you disable Dolby, everything comes back to life.

 If you have searched a bit for similar issues on internet, you probably ended on some reddit posts suggesting to use the "generic" / "fail safe" driver from Logitech instead of the fancy one.
 And it works !
-If you use this one, Dolbdy is working great.
+If you use this one, Dolby is working great.
 BUT !
-Here's the culprit.
+Here's the issue.
 G-hub is not working anymore...
 What does this means ?
 Lights are always cycling ON as soon as the headset is turned on.
 You CAN'T set your Sidetone value.
 You CAN'T get your battery level.
 Well, that's a no for me.

 I need to be able to turn off the lights as they have a big impact on battery life, + I can see them which is quite disturbing.
-Can't speak of people wearing glasses, it would drives me nuts to get lights to reflect into them.
+Can't speak of people wearing glasses, it would drives me crazy to get lights to reflect into them.

 I need to be able to setup the Sidetone.
 Default value is 0.
-If I use this headset on 0 I'm gonna speaker louder and my neighbors are gonna hate me (Well, they might already) On G430 soundcard the driver offered the ability to set this up in windows sound panel, here, forget about it.
+If I use this headset on 0 I'm going to speak louder and my neighbors are gonna hate me (Well, they might already) On G430 soundcard the driver provided the ability to set this up in windows sound panel, here, forget about it.

 I need to know what's my battery level !
 That's important and there is no way to check battery level within the headset itself like other brands.
 (Well, at least my Sony XM3 does this, very convenient)